alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/model.md

 - Lack of information in the features (eg perhaps we need more detailed information about the origin)
 - Inconsistencies in the review process (eg different reviewers with different preferences)

-Investing this is beyond the scope of this project, and we will choose to carry forward the linear model since this has the best performance.
+Investing this is beyond the scope of this project, since the linear model achieves the objective with sufficiently good performance.

 ## Conclusions